mindy-zheng/Parser/README.md

 <loop>     ->      xloop [ <exp> <RO> <exp> ]  <stat>
 <assign>   ->     xlet  identifier  <exp> ;
 <RO>       ->      << (one token)  | >>  (one token)  | < | > | = | %
+## Testing
+For better organization, I kept my testing files in a separate folder.
+There will be 10 testing files for bad and good programs, so you'll have to include this when caling upon the program.

-HOW TO RUN:
+## HOW TO RUN:
-1. run and compile P2 with: make
+1. Compile P2 with: make
+2. To test out the good inputs, please make sure to include the directory:
+	- Option 1: ./P2 good_test/[testingfile.f23]
+	- Option 2: ./P2 good_test/[testingfile]
+3. To test out the bad inputs, do the same as above:

-Option 1:
+	- Option 1: ./P2 bad_test/[testingfile.f23]
-Option 2:
+	- Option 2: ./P2 bad_test/[testingfile]